GlobalLives/globallives/wp-content/plugins/the-events-calendar/readme.txt

 = IMPORTANT NOTICE =

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.6.1 =

+* Fix minification issues.
+* Incorporated updated Greek translation files, courtesy of Yannis Troullinos
+* Fixed an issue where the "Hide From Event Listings" checkbox was not hiding events from Month view

 = 3.6 =